rbouadjenek/deakin-ai-challenge2022/README.md

 As participants, your goal is to build a machine learning model to  answer a  natural language question given an image of Simpsons using machine learning and deep learning.

-To achieve this task, you will be given a data set that consists of XXX images to train your model and tune your hyperparameters.
+To achieve this task, you will be using the [VQA v2.0 dataset](https://visualqa.org/download.html) to train your model and tune your hyperparameters.

-Once you have built your model, you will have to submit it on the [CodaLab](https://competitions.codalab.org/competitions/27191?secret_key=f0a7cc3e-7f78-4bb1-8564-95bc2fadafa5) platform to be evaluated.
+Once you have built your model, you will have to submit it on the [CodaLab]() platform to be evaluated.
-We evaluate the performance of your model using the [Accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html)  on a private test set that we have directly collected and labeled from TV show episodes.
+We evaluate the performance of your model using the [Accuracy](https://visualqa.org/evaluation.html)  on a private test set that we have directly collected and labeled from TV show episodes.
 Once the evaluation completed, your entry will appear on the leaderboard to see your performance against other competitors.